fountainhead-cash/slpqueryd/README.md

 bitqueryd is a query engine that directly interfaces with a BitDB node.
 You must have direct access to a BitDB node through either a local or remote MongoDB URL.
 (An HTTP based module to come soon)

 > This library is for connecting directly to a BitDB MongoDB instance through `mongodb://` url and is not for HTTP access.
 If you're looking for a public HTTP endpoint, this library is not what you're looking for.
-You can instead use the HTTP-based API endpoint at [bitdb.network](https://bitdb.network), which takes only a couple of minutes to get your app up and running.
+You can instead use the HTTP-based API endpoint at [bitdb.fountainhead.cash](https://bitdb.fountainhead.cash), which takes only a couple of minutes to get your app up and running.

 ## 3. install

 ```
-npm install --save bitqueryd
+npm install --save fountainhead-bitqueryd
 ```

 ## 4. usage